Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 What Is Automation Testing?

-Before we go into manual testing vs automation testing, let’s first understand the Automation Testing.
+Before we discuss manual testing vs. automation testing, let’s first understand Automation Testing.
 It is a type of testing performed with the help of an automation tool to write and then execute a tester's test scripts and test cases.
-The critical purpose of Automation Testing is to lessen the number of test cases to be run by manual testers, but not discarding Manual Testing all in all.
+The critical purpose of Automation Testing is to lessen the number of test cases run by manual testers but not discard Manual Testing altogether.

-If the software's intended expectations and outcomes align with each other, then it is understood that your project is behaving as it should, and your program is most likely bug-free.
+If the software's intended expectations and outcomes align, then it is understood that your project is behaving as it should and that your program is most likely bug-free.
 If the two are not in accordance, that indicates an issue that needs to be addressed.

-You'll have to take a good look at your code, change it, and continue to run the necessary tests until the actual results align with the expected results.
+You'll have to examine your code carefully, change it, and continue to run the necessary tests until the actual results align with the expected results.

 Read: Usability Testing Interview Questions & Answers for Fresher, Experienced

-Before you go on picking sides with the type of testing in manual testing vs automation testing it is better that you take a look at the advantages of automation testing too.
+Before you pick sides regarding the type of testing, manual testing vs. automation testing, it is better that you consider the advantages of automation testing, too.

 advantages of automation testing

-1. Instantaneous and Cogent: It is true that the initial setup of the testing does take time, but once it is done; there are no delays after that.
+1. 1.
+Instantaneous and Cogent: It is true that the initial setup of the testing does take time, but once it is done, there are no delays after that.
 Everything is as quick as it could be.
-You will not be required to continuously fill out the same repeated information or remember to run certain particular tests.
-Everything is taken care of you already.
+You will not be required to continuously fill out the same information or remember to run certain particular tests.
+Everything is taken care of for you already.

-2. Cost-Effective in the Long Run: While the automation tools can seem to be exorbitant initially, they do end up saving you a good amount of money in the long-term.
-They surely do a lot more than a human tester can in a given amount of time and additionally they also find defects faster.
+2. 2.
+Cost-Effective in the Long Run: While the automation tools can seem exorbitant initially, they do end up saving you a good amount of money in the long run.
+They surely do a lot more than a human tester can in a given amount of time, and additionally, they also find defects faster.

-You may get in touch with the experts to know about Automation Testing Course
+3. You may get in touch with the experts to learn about Automation Testing Course

-3. More Fascinating: You can never get bored while conducting automation testing as the setting up test cases take a coding brain and thought, which keeps the best of your technical minds engrossed and dedicated to the process.
+4. 3.
+More Fascinating: You can never get bored while conducting automation testing, as setting up test cases requires coding brainpower and thought, which keeps the best of your technical minds engrossed and dedicated to the process.

-4. The Results are Public: In the cases of manual testing, the rest of the team involved is not able to see the results while the tests are being run.
-With automated tests, though, people can simply sign into the testing system and see the yielded results.
-This puts a good base for superior team cooperation and eventually a better final product.
+5. 4.
+The Results are Public: In manual testing, the rest of the team involved cannot see the results while the tests are being run.
+With automated tests, people can simply sign into the testing system and see the results yielded.
+This provides a good base for superior team cooperation and, eventually a better final product.

 Read More: Automation Testing Interview Questions & Answers

-Here, we will share few cons of using automation testing.
+Here, we will share a few cons of using automation testing.

 Automation Testing Cons

-• Without human intervention, it is not possible to gain any visual aspects of your UI like font, sizes, colors, contrast or button sizes.
+• Challenging visual inspection- Without human intervention, it is not possible to gain any visual aspects of your UI like font, sizes, colors, contrast or button sizes.

-• Debugging a test script is another critical drawback of automated testing.
+• Debugging issues: Debugging a test script is another significant drawback of automated testing.

 We also have a bonus for you!
-Check out 7 hand-picked automation testing tools.
+Check out these 7 hand-picked automation testing tools

 Few Automation Testing Tools